top of page

 Charmouth has a shelved beach, made up of a mixture of pebbles and sand, that and the rough seas makes perfect sea glass conditions.
 However, it’s known more for its fossils and most of the visitors there when I went were in fact looking for those.

-If you’re looking for a family day out at the seaside this summer then you can’t really go too far wrong with Charmouth and nearby Lyme Regis.
+If you’re looking for a family day out at the seaside, then you can’t really go too far wrong with Charmouth and nearby Lyme Regis.
 It’s safe for swimming at low tide, has a nice café and there are one or two beachy shops.
 Check out this link for more information to help you plan your visit.

 How to look for sea glass at Charmouth